 During the Edo Period (1603-1868) sake brewing techniques became more sophisticated.
 Lots of the techniques developed during this period are still used nowadays.
-Of all the improvements made during the Edo Period, one that is worth to mention is what we call pasteurization.
+Of all the improvements made during the Edo Period, one that is worth mentioning is what in Western countries is called pasteurization.

-Nihonshu means “Japanese alcohol”, as it is the official Japanese drink.
-It is the most proper way to refer to this alcoholic beverage, as the term sake literally translates to “alcohol”.
+In 1872 sake made its official debut at the Vienna International Exposition with the name Nihonshu.
+Nihonshu or Japanese alcohol is the official drink of Japan.
+This is the most proper way to refer to this alcoholic beverage, as the word sake translates to alcohol.